Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Euclidean models

 \end{definition}

-\nd Roughly speaking, a domain with non-fluctuating boundary at a boundary point $x$ is so that whenever there exist points on a line spanned by $v$ arbitrary close to $x$ that stay outside of $\Omega,$ then there must be a segment of that line that also remains outside $\Omega.$ On the co if $\Om$ has a fluctuating boundary in the direction $v,$ then there is a line $t\mapsto x+tv$ which intersects $\partial \Omega$ infinitely many times without a segment $\{x+tv: 0\le t \le t_0\}$ being properly contained in $\partial \Omega.$ This explains the terms fluctuating and non-fluctuating.
+\nd Roughly speaking, a domain with non-fluctuating boundary at a boundary point $x$ is so that whenever there exist points on a line spanned by $v$ arbitrary close to $x$ that stay outside of $\Omega,$ then there must be a segment of that line that also remains outside $\Omega.$ This explains the terms fluctuating and non-fluctuating.

-\begin{examples} For any $k \ge 0$, consider $\Omega_k:=\{(x,y)\in \cl^2: y > x^k \sin (1/x), 0<x<1\}.$ For $k=0,1$, the set $\Om_k$ has a fluctuating boundary at the boundary point $0_2,$ however for $k\ge 2$, the sole fluctuating direction of $\Om_k$ at $0_2$ is $(1,0)$, and thus the set has a.e.~non-fluctuating boundary, see Figure \ref{boundaries}.
+\begin{examples} For any $k \ge 0$, consider $\Omega_k:=\{(x,y)\in \cl^2: y < x^k \sin (1/x), 0<x<1\}.$ For $k=0,1$, the set $\Om_k$ has a fluctuating boundary at the boundary point $0_2,$ however for $k\ge 2$, the sole fluctuating direction of $\Om_k$ at $0_2$ is $(1,0)$, and thus the set has a.e.~non-fluctuating boundary, see Figure \ref{fluctu}.

 \end{examples}

 We shall use the following lemma.

 \begin{lemma} Let $\Omega\subset \ddim$ be open with a non-empty boundary, and $x \in \partial \Omega$.
 For any non-fluctuating direction $z$ at $x$,